People Pleasing in the Workplace: The Why and Its Consequences

 People Pleasing as Workplace Culture?

 The reasons to avoid promoting people-pleasing as a professional prerequisite are abundant, yet this phenomenon persists, as illustrated by Doing Sociology through the example of airline companies.
-Doing Sociology discusses people-pleasing through the work of Arlie Russell Hochschild, who, in the airline industry context, explores the commercialization of human emotion—that is, the use of emotional labor to satisfy customers.
+Doing Sociology discusses people-pleasing through the work of Arlie Russell Hochschild, who, in the airline industry context, explores the commercialisation of human emotion—that is, the use of emotional labor to satisfy customers.
 You might think this is just good service.
 Fair enough—but without fundamentally disputing this point, Hochschild’s reflections on the relationship between self and emotion in the context of emotional labor are far more relevant here.

 It should be clear—and anyone who has worked in customer service will know this feeling—that such professions often require the portrayal or suppression of a different emotion.
 This approach can result in emotional dissonance and thus psychological fatigue, which can also manifest in one’s private life.
 Emotional labor, especially in customer-facing roles, is naturally profitable and likely here to stay.
 No one wants to hear, “Here’s your #%&! risotto—sorry, having a bad day,” at a restaurant.